Original Issuance Date: December 8, 2014

 - Additional costs for personal travel/side trips in conjunction with business travel

 - Additional costs for travel companions

-- Expenses for memberships in travel/airline clubs and/or daily club use
+- Expenses for memberships and/or entry fees for airline club use

 - Expenses for flight insurance

-- TSA Pre-Check or Global Entry membership programs
+- TSA PreCheck, Clear or Global Entry membership programs

-Receipts are required for all airfare purchases, including airline penalties for changes and cancellations.
+Receipts are required for all airfare purchases, including airline advance seat assignments and any penalties for changes and cancellations.
+Airline baggage fees must be receipted when over $30.
 Airfare receipts must contain the following information: